 5 Steps To A Better Resume

 If you already have a resume, that’s a great start to your job search.
 But do you have a really great resume?
 There are probably steps you can take right now to make your resume stronger.

-1. Target your resumes
+1. Target your resume

-The best way to target your resume is to use an objective statement which is unique for each organization you’re applying to, but you can also rearrange and tailor the content of the other sections for every position.
+The best way to target your resume is to use an objective statement which is unique for each organization you’re applying to.
+You can also rearrange and tailor the content of the other sections for every position.

-3. Format your resume nicely
+3. Format your resume

-A resume which runs altogether, doesn’t have bullet points, and isn’t consistent is hard to read.
-A hiring manager typically skims the top third of the first page of a resume before deciding what to do with it.
+A resume that runs together, doesn’t have bullet points, and isn’t consistent is hard to read.
+A hiring manager typically skims the top 1/3 of the 1st page of a resume before deciding to keep reading or not.
 That’s not a lot of reading or attention.

 4. Talk about your achievements, not just your duties

-Look for ways to condense sentences, and don’t use many words where a few will suffice.
+Look for ways to condense sentences, and don’t use many words where a few will work.
 Your finished resume should be no longer than three pages.
 One to two pages is considered ideal, and that’s even if you have a ton of experience.

-If you’ve held ten positions over twenty years, why not focus on the five most relevant ones for each of the jobs you’re applying for and leave out any positions which are just adding clutter?
+If you’ve held ten positions over twenty years, focus on the five most relevant ones for each of the jobs you’re applying for and leave out any positions which are just adding clutter.
 That’s one idea to accomplish multiple improvements at once.